acss-io/atomizer/docs/configuration.md

 <p class="noteBox info">The name of the file is arbitrary as this will be passed into Atomizer at build time.</p>

-How you incorporate this file depends on your setup, please refer to the [installation guide](./installation.html) for more info.
+How you use this file depends on your project setup, please refer to the [installation guide](./installation.html) for more info.

 Next, read the config sections below to learn more about the configuration options available.